quyendang/OpenCore-Guide/README.md

 * ExternalDiskIcons: External Icons Patch, for when internal drives are treated as external drives
 * LapicKernelPanic: Disables kernel panic on AP core lapic interrupt.
 Often needed on HP laptops.
 * PanicNoKextDump: Allows for reading kernel panics logs when kernel panics occurs.
-* ThirdPartyTrim: trimforce would be preferred via terminal, as most 3rd party Nvme and SSD's are now supported.
+* ThirdPartyTrim: Trimforce would be preferred via terminal, as most 3rd party Nvme and SSD's are now supported.
 * XhciPortLimit: This the 15 port limit patch, use only while you create a usb map (ssdt-uiac.aml) or injector kext.
 Its use is NOT recomended long term.

 ![Kernel](https://i.imgur.com/vQqn5eo.png)